Zero Cities Project

 Equity Assessment Tool

 The Equity Assessment Tool which outlines different metrics and approaches to examining the connection of racial equity and the built environment.
 The tool also provides guidance for cities to engage closely with community-based organizations in developing building policy.
 The Equity Assessment Tool is meant to be used in partnership with local communities.
-An addendum to the tool examining how COVID-19 impacts some of the metrics introduced in the tool will be available later in the summer.
+An addendum to the tool examining how COVID-19 impacts some of the metrics introduced is now available as well.

 Ecosystem maps were developed for each city to help identify the network of neighborhood and community organizations working on related or adjacent topics.
 This work was used to pair cities with anchor community partners who helped them implement localized workplans.
 Many of these collaborations are ongoing and will continue after the life of the project.
 These partnerships are listed in the local teams section above.